Skip to content

 Here we go again.

-New year, same you Googling repeatedly, “Is a government shutdown happening?”
+New year, same you googling repeatedly, “Is a government shutdown happening?”
 We see you.
 We get it.
-And the answer is, “maybe.”
+And the answer is: “Maybe.”

 The likelihood of a partial government shutdown this weekend has ramped up following a surge in immigration enforcement and related backlash in Minnesota.

-Immigration and Customs Enforcement and the Department of Homeland Security’s highly publicized presence in Minneapolis, alongside the death of Alex Pretti, the second person federal agents have fatally shot in the state, has reinvigorated efforts among Democrats to reject a bill to fund the Department of Homeland Security.
+The highly publicized presence of Immigration and Customs Enforcement and the Department of Homeland Security in Minneapolis, alongside the death of Alex Pretti, the second person federal agents have fatally shot in the state, has reinvigorated efforts among Democrats to reject a bill to fund DHS.

 What’s a government shutdown vs. a partial government shutdown?